o3de/o3de.org/content/docs/user-guide/visualization/animation/character-editor/custom-events-parameters-motionevent-public-member-functions.md

 ## HashForSyncing

-Creates a hash on the sync track of a motion\.
+Creates a hash on the sync track of a motion.

 **Syntax**